annashipman/annashipman.github.io/_posts/2019-04-23-finance-for-non-accountants.md

 We spent more time learning about the P&L rather than the other two, so I'll talk more about that, but in brief:

-- the balance sheet is a statement of the company's assets and liabilities,
+- the balance sheet is a statement of the company's assets and liabilities
-- and the cash flow statement is a statement that shows how changes in the balance sheets and P&L affect the cash.
+- the cash flow statement is a statement that shows how changes in the balance sheets and P&L affect the cash.
 The cash flow statement is essentially a check on the balance sheet and P&L.

 ## How to read a P&L